sstur/nbit/README.md

 ## Testing route handlers

 Testing a route handler is as easy as constructing a mock request, receiving a response, and asserting the response is as expected.
+See a [live example here](https://stackblitz.com/edit/node-uekcm7?file=src/__tests__/server.test.ts).

 ```ts
 import { createApplication, Request } from '@nbit/node';